 Look at sharp lines dividing light and dark, such as dark tree limbs or the edge of a building against a bright sky.
 Do they have red or blue fringes?
 No instrument is perfectly free of this chromatic aberration, but some are better than others.

-Follow these steps and you'll go a long way toward selecting quality binoculars right there in the store.
+Follow these steps and you'll go a long way toward selecting quality binoculars for astronomy right there in the store.
 If you're ordering from an online or mail-order distributor, this kind of test drive won't be possible before you make the purchase.
 So make sure the sales policies allow you to return defective or unsatisfactory units, then check the pair thoroughly once they arrive.

 Testing Under the Stars

-If and when you do get a chance to test binoculars under the stars, take it.
+If and when you do get a chance to test binoculars for astronomy under the stars, take it.
 A star at night is the most stringent indicator of optical quality.
 You may even find a daytime "artificial star" such as sunlight glinting off a distant insulator on a power pole or a distant piece of shiny metal.

 Center it in the field of view.
 Looking with one eye at a time, can you bring it to a perfect point focus?
 Or, as you turn the knob, do tiny rays start growing in one direction before they have shrunk all the way in the direction at right angles?
 This astigmatism is especially bothersome when viewing stars.
 If you have astrimatism in your eyes, be sure to wear your glasses when doing this test.